Deviated-Systems/SpamSpy-Tracker/README.md

 ---
 ###### Remember:

 Just because the issue you reported was reported here does not mean that it is an issue with SpamSpy.
-As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
+Should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
 Patience is always appreciated.
 ```
 “He that can have patience can have what he will.”
 ― Benjamin Franklin